v6Org01/jlv6/content/english/_index.md

 ---
 # Introduction
 introduction:
-  titleP1: Host
-  titleP2: Hub
-  subtitle: Your hub for services hosted @jlv6.com
+  title: Welcome!
-  mvp_text: <span class="title-explanation">Welcome!
-This is the early version of the site.
+  mvp_text: <span class="title-explanation">This is the early version of the site.
 Most features are broken and pratically all content is missing.
 New builds are being released regularly to fix and improve things.</span>
   arrow_text: Features
   image_light: /images/arrow_down_02_light_40x40.webp
   image_dark: /images/arrow_down_02_dark_40x40.webp